Official: Nashville voters turned out in tornado’s aftermath

 Late Tuesday, the Lawyers’ Committee for Civil Rights Under Law filed a lawsuit on behalf of the Tennessee State Conference of the NAACP and three voters asking a judge to extend primary voting by three days due to storm damage in Davidson, Putnam and Wilson Counties.

-The lawsuit, which names Republican Tennessee Gov. Bill Lee and state election officials as defendants, seeks to give more time to voters who were unable to cast ballots Tuesday as they dealt with the tornado’s aftermath.
-Secretary of State Tre Hargett’s office declined to comment.
-Lee’s office did not immediately respond to an email request for comment on the suit.
+The lawsuit, which named Republican Tennessee Gov. Bill Lee and state election officials as defendants, sought to give more time to voters who were unable to cast ballots Tuesday as they dealt with the tornado’s aftermath.

-A hearing has not been scheduled in the case.
-Roberts said he did not believe primary voting should be extended.

 Former Vice President Joe Biden won Tennessee’s Democratic primary.
 President Donald Trump won on the Republican side.